rknightuk/intersect/src/pages/podcasts/index.md

 - [Unhelpful Suggestions](https://unhelpful-suggestions.com/)
 - [Hello Internet](https://www.hellointernet.fm/)

+Hello Internet has an RSS issue where only the last 100 show up.
+Here is [a feed of episodes 1-50 of Hello Internet](https://github.com/yottalogical/hello-internet-archive) that you can subscribe to.
+I also have my own archive of all the episodes.

 I also have my own podcast, [Ruminate](https://ruminatepodcast.com).
 Read my [notes on podcast production](/podcasts/production).

 ## Appearances